mahammad-mostafa/redux-thunk-exercise/README.md

 <!-- TITLE -->

-# 🏷️ Redux Thunk Exercise App
+# 🏷️ Redux Thunk Exercise

 This is the fifth project of the third module in the **Microverse** program.
 <br/>